y-takefuji/6_skills_for_data_scientists/README.md

 Spearman's correlation: monotonic, range from -1 to 1 Kendall's tau: monotonic, range from -1 to 1 Goodman=Kruskal gamma: monotonic, range -1 to 1
-Somers'D:nomotomic, range -1 to 1
+Somers'D:monotonic, range -1 to 1
 Hoeffding's D: nonmonotonic, range 0 to 1
 </pre>